These By-laws govern the affairs of AUSTIN ZEN CENTER, a nonprofit corporation

 8.01.
 Notice by Mail.
 Any notice required or permitted by the bylaws to be given to a director or officer of the Corporation may be given by electronic mail, by fax, or by United States mail.
-If United States mail is used, a notice shall be deemed to be delivered when deposited in the United States mail addressed to the person at his or her address as it appears on the records of the Corporation, with postage prepaid.
-A person may change his or her address by giving written notice to the secretary of the Corporation.
+If United States mail is used, a notice shall be deemed to be delivered when deposited in the United States mail addressed to the person at their address as it appears on the records of the Corporation, with postage prepaid.
+A person may change their address by giving written notice to the secretary of the Corporation.

 8.02.
 Signed Waiver of Notice.
 Whenever any notice is required to be given under the provisions of the Act or under the provisions of the articles of incorporation or the bylaws, a waiver in writing signed by a person entitled to receive notice shall be deemed equivalent to the giving of the notice.
 A waiver of notice shall be effective whether signed before or after the time stated in the notice being waived.